 You may resume taking your regular medications as soon as you go home, unless otherwise instructed by your surgeon or your health care providers.

-Crush all large pills (pain killers, vitamins, etc.) and mix them in the recommended liquid (or pureed food, if you are at that stage in your diet) to prevent them from obstructing the outlet of your pouch.
+Crush all large pills (pain killers, vitamins, etc.) and mix them in the recommended liquid (or pureed food, if you are at that stage in your diet) to prevent them from blocking in the esophagus or obstructing the outlet of your pouch.

 After the surgery we expect our patients to follow the following “Golden Rules”!

 Activity and Mental State

 - Exercise at least 30 minutes a day.

 Physical exercise is critical to the success of your weight loss goals.
 Exercise consumes energy and burns calories.
 That is the key to losing weight.
 You can start with simple exercises such as walking or swimming.
 With weight loss, it will become easier to exercise.
 Your ultimate goal is to achieve 10,000 steps per day measured by a pedometer or equivalent exercise activity.